MicrosoftDocs/sdk-api/sdk-api-src/content/winnls/nf-winnls-lcmapstringex.md

 Pointer to a buffer in which this function retrieves the mapped string or sort key.
 If the application specifies LCMAP_SORTKEY, the function stores a sort key in the buffer, which is treated as an opaque array of bytes.
 The stored values can include embedded 0 bytes at any position.

-Note: If the function is used for string mapping, the destination string is only null terminated if the <i>cchSrc</i> Parameter includes the terminating null character of the source string, even if the destination buffer size given by <i>cchDest</i> would allow to write a null terminator.
+<b>Note</b> If the function is used for string mapping, the destination string is only null terminated if the <i>cchSrc</i> Parameter includes the terminating null character of the source string, even if the destination buffer size given by <i>cchDest</i> would allow to write a null terminator.

 <div class="alert"><b>Note</b> If the function fails, the destination buffer might contain either partial results or no results at all.
 In this case, it is recommended for your application to consider any results invalid.</div>
 <div> </div>

 ### -param cchDest [in]